BRITAIN SIGNS A TREATY WITH THE MAORIS ONLY TO RENEGE ON IT

 [ 6 February 1874 ]

-Determined to subdue continual resistance to its colonisation of the Gold Coast (now Ghana), London dispatched 2,500 British redcoats as well as thousands of West Indian troops to the coastal town of Cape Coast.
+Determined to subdue continual resistance to its colonisation of the Gold Coast (now Ghana), Britain had dispatched 2,500 British redcoats as well as thousands of West Indian troops to the coastal town of Cape Coast.

 BRITAIN SUPPLYING ARMS TO BOTH SIDES OF CONGO’S CIVIL WAR